common-workflow-language/cwltool/README.rst

 For example ::

-  cwltool --non-strict quay.io/collaboratory/dockstore-tool-bamstats:master test.json
+  cwltool quay.io/collaboratory/dockstore-tool-bamstats:develop test.json

 and (defaults to latest when a version is not specified) ::

-  cwltool --non-strict quay.io/collaboratory/dockstore-tool-bamstats test.json
+  cwltool quay.io/collaboratory/dockstore-tool-bamstats test.json

 For this example, grab the test.json (and input file) from https://github.com/CancerCollaboratory/dockstore-tool-bamstats